Dusty Robotics utilizes the ION/CME N-Series Drive

 ION/CME N-Series Digital Drives

-N-Series ION Digital Drives combine a single axis Magellan IC and a high performance digital amplifier into an ultra-compact PCB-mountable package.
-In addition to advanced servo and step motor control, N-Series IONs provide S-curve point to point profiling, field oriented control, downloadable user code, general purpose digital and analog I/O, and much more.
-With these all-in-one devices building a custom controller board is a snap, requiring you to create just a simple 2 or 4-layer interconnect board.
+ION®/CME N-Series Drives are high performance intelligent drives in an ultra-compact PCB-mountable package.
+In addition to advanced servo and stepper motor control, N-Series IONs provide S-curve point to point profiling, field oriented control, downloadable user code, general purpose digital and analog I/O, and much more.
+These all-in-one devices make building your next machine controller a snap.

 Learn more >>